akashdip2001/TCS-CodeVita/Question B - GoodString.md

 2. **total_distance**: This function calculates the total distance for converting a student's name to a good name, based on the rules given.
 ```

-You can now save this solution in a `.md` file named `GoodString.md` for your GitHub repository!
-Let me know if you need any modifications.